vanzll/vanzll.github.io/_pages/about.md

 <span class='anchor' id='person'></span>
 # Personal Life and History
-When I'm not immersed in research, I’m an avid **music enthusiast**.
-I’ve been playing guitar for over a decade and began teaching myself the piano and electronic piano at the age of 15.
+When I'm not doing research, I’m an **music enthusiast**.
+I’ve been playing guitar for more than 10 years and began teaching myself the piano and electronic piano at the age of 15.
 Music has always been a significant part of my life.
-During my undergraduate years, I had the incredible opportunity to play in two bands: "Minor Blue" and "Major Pink."
-The experience of performing on and off campus, sharing the stage with talented musicians, and connecting with audiences through music was truly exhilarating.
-These moments of creative expression and collaboration remain some of my most cherished memories.
+During my undergraduate, I had the incredible opportunity to play in two bands: "Minor Blue" and "Major Pink."
+These moments remain some of my most cherished memories.

 <div style="display: flex; justify-content: space-between;">
   <img src='images/Major pink.jpg' alt="sym" width="33%" style="display: inline-block;">